afiore/waybackfox/README.md

 ## Notice:

-This project is in pre-alpha state and I am not affiliated to Archive.org.
+This project is still in a pre-alpha, working prototype state.
+I am not affiliated to Internet Archive and this is an independent and self-initiated effort.

+## Installing

+A recent build of WaybackFox can be installed [here](https://github.com/downloads/afiore/waybackfox/waybackfox.xpi).

-## Building and installing
+## Developing and building

 An  .xpi bundle can be build by running the build.sh shell script (this assumes you are on a Unix shell).